 Let’s get started.

-Ecommerce chatbots can do wonders for your business if done right.
+E-Commerce chatbots can do wonders for your business if done right.
 The limit to the potential, in our experience, is unending.
-At ROAS, we were able to drive millions of dollars in sales across our clients over the past year through Messenger alone.
+At Conversemart, we were able to drive millions of dollars in sales across our clients over the past year through Messenger alone.

-Customer Retention: Having a robust post purchase funnel that ensure your customer is happy then upselling them.
+Customer Retention: Having a robust post purchase funnel that ensures your customer is happy, then upselling them.

 Customer Service: Using AI to take care of common customer service issues with live chat support to ensure nothing falls through the cracks.
-Great example is the booking.com bot.
+A great example is the booking.com bot.